cmaddis/astar-sampling/README.md

 the log ratio of densities.
 This is the same information used by rejection sampling algorithms.
-If the tightness of bounds improves with shrinking region volume, then
+If the tightness of bounds improves as the volume of the region shrinks, then
 A* sampling is asymptotically efficient --- in the limit, for every proposal consumed one sample is produced.
 This does not mean